Mo logo [home] [lexicon] [problems] [tests] [courses] [auxiliaries] [notes] [staff] german flag

 $

-The derivative of ALT= can be determined with the help of the addition theorem.
+The derivative of $ f(x)=\sin x $ can be determined with the aid of the addition theorem.
+From

-it follows with ALT= that the difference quotient is
+with $ t=x+h/2$, it follows that the difference quotient equals

 Since